World Rugby Handbook

 10.1 Composition of Executive Committee

-10.1.3 The Executive Committee may, from time to time, establish Other Committees, working parties, sub-groups and advisory groups as it considers necessary.
+10.1.3 The Executive Committee may, from time to time, establish Other Committees in accordance with Bye-Law 13.1, working parties, sub-groups and advisory groups as it considers necessary.

 10.2 Appointment of the Executive Committee

-10.2.3 Seven other Members of the Executive Committee shall be elected by the Council from the Representatives in accordance with the procedure set out in Bye-Law 10.2.4 below.
+10.2.3 Seven other members of the Executive Committee shall be elected by the Council from the Representatives in accordance with the procedure set out in Bye-Law 9.9.

 10.3 Terms of Office of the Executive Committee

-10.3.1 The Chairman and Vice-Chairman shall serve on the Executive Committee for the duration of their term(s) of office in accordance with Bye-Law 9.5.2.
+(a) The Chair and Vice-Chair shall serve on the Executive Committee for the duration of their term(s) of office in accordance with Bye-Law 9.8.2.

-The other Members of the Executive Committee (save the Chief Executive Officer) shall be elected and/or approved, as applicable, usually but not necessarily at the Annual Meeting immediately following the quadrennial men’s Rugby World Cup Tournament and for a period of four (4) years commencing on July 1 of the same calendar year.
-The Members of the Executive Committee, including the Vice-Chairman, elected from the Representatives by the Council shall only be entitled to remain Members of the Executive Committee if they remain Representatives on the Council as appointed by their respective Union or Association.
+(b) The other members of the Executive Committee (save the Chief Executive Officer) shall be elected usually but not necessarily at the Annual Meeting immediately following the Rugby World Cup Finals and shall hold office for a period of four (4) years commencing on July 1 of the same calendar year.

-Subject to the foregoing as applicable, Members of the Executive Committee may be re-elected and/or re-approved for a further period of membership of the Executive Committee up to a maximum of twelve years in aggregate save that where the term(s) of office of the Chairman under Bye-Law 9.5.2 extends beyond the maximum twelve years in aggregate then the Chairman shall remain a Member of the Executive Committee for the duration of his term(s) of office under Bye-Law 9.5.2.
+(d) Subject to the foregoing as applicable, members of the Executive Committee may be re-elected and/or re-approved for a further period of membership of the Executive Committee up to a maximum of twelve years in aggregate save that where the term(s) of office of the Chair under Bye-Law 9.8.2 extends beyond the maximum twelve years in aggregate then the Chair shall remain a Member of the Executive Committee for the duration of their term(s) of office under Bye-Law 9.8.2.

-The Chief Executive Officer shall remain a Member of the Executive Committee for the duration of his tenure.
+(e) The Chief Executive Officer shall remain a member of the Executive Committee for the duration of their tenure.

-10.3.2 Should a vacancy occur on the Executive Committee, subject to Bye-Law 9.6.1(f), the Chairman shall appoint a replacement on an interim basis until the position can be formally filled at the next Council meeting subject to the following:
+Should a vacancy occur on the Executive Committee, subject to Bye-Law 9.8.2(f), the Chair may appoint a replacement on an interim basis until the position can be formally filled at the next Council meeting subject to the following:

-(a) where the vacancy relates to one of the seven Representatives, the Chairman shall appoint a replacement from the Representatives; and
+(a) where the vacancy relates to one of the seven Representatives, the Chair may appoint such interim replacement from the Representatives; and

-(b) where the vacancy relates to one of the two Independent Members, the Chairman shall appoint a replacement who has been proposed by the Nominations Committee.
+(b) where the vacancy relates to one of the two Independent Members, the Chair may appoint an interim replacement who has been proposed by the Nominations Committee.

-The person filling the vacancy following such Council meeting shall be a member of the Executive Committee until the term of the Executive Committee ceases as set out in Bye-Law 10.3.1 or, as applicable.
+The person filling the vacancy following such Council meeting shall be a member of the Executive Committee until the term of office of the office holder they replace expires as set out in Bye-Law 10.3.1.